dwihp2/rag-pdf-chatbot/README.md

 - **Knowledge Management** displays and organizes your document library
 - **PDF Upload** processes documents using `pdf-parse` for text extraction
 - **Text Chunking** creates semantic segments using LangChain's text splitters
-- **Vector Embeddings** are generated and stored in Qdrant for semantic search
+- **Vector Embeddings** are generated using OpenAI's text-embedding-3-small model via Vercel AI SDK and stored in PostgreSQL with pgvector
 - **Chat Interface** enables natural language conversations with your documents
-- **Vector Search** retrieves relevant document chunks based on user questions
+- **Vector Search** retrieves relevant document chunks using pgvector's cosine similarity search
 - **AI Processing** uses Claude 3 Haiku to generate contextual responses
 - **Source Attribution** shows exactly which document sections informed each response
 - **Chat History** is persisted in PostgreSQL with full conversation context